kindofwhat/playground-1hez1o33/statement.md

 }
 // }
 ```
-This code fails, because it reassigns to a *val*, you would have to change above code to a var
+This code fails, because it reassigns to a *val*, you would have to change above code to a var.

+This also works with java, using the "final" keyword